Famous blue logos: Companies with blue logos

 Philips Logo

 Philips, a world-renowned brand, uses a shade of royal blue in its emblematic words, which makes it easily recognizable among the many corporate symbols.
-This shade, bright and eye-catching, is not just aesthetically pleasing; it conveys the deeper meanings of the brand.
+This bright and eye-catching shade is not just aesthetically pleasing; it conveys the deeper meanings of the brand.

-In the wide range of corporate hues, blue is often associated with qualities such as trust, reliability, and loyalty.
+In various corporate hues, Blue is often associated with trust, reliability, and loyalty.
 Philips’ choice of royal blue subtly reassures audiences of its long-standing commitment to these principles.
 Complementing this hue is the company’s typography.
-The design reinforces a sense of unwavering stability through the use of bold sans-serif fonts.
+The design reinforces a sense of unwavering stability by using bold sans-serif fonts.
 Such fonts, characterized by clean and relaxed lines, are synonymous with modernity, clarity, and uncompromisingness, which organically combine with the brand concept.
 The combination of dynamic royal blue and straight sans-serif font subtly emphasizes the balance of innovation and tradition at Philips.
 It reaffirms the brand’s promise to deliver, as well as the trust and dedication of the brand.

 Samsung